 There are two types of backlinks, follow and nofollow.
 Follow backlinks pass “link equity” to the websites they’re linking to, whereas nofollow backlinks don’t.
 So in Google’s eyes a nofollow backlink doesn’t pass any SEO value (or only very little value) to the website receiving it.

-Therefore, you need to check whether or not the backlinks a website provides in it’s guest posts are follow or nofollow.
+Therefore, you need to check whether or not the backlinks a website provides in its guest posts are follow or nofollow.
 Check the backlinks in both the author bylines and the main body.
-Our Guest Posting Toolkit provide a walkthrough on how to do this and other useful tips for guest blogging and creating guest blogging strategy.
+Our Guest Posting Toolkit provides a walkthrough on how to do this and other useful tips for guest blogging and creating guest blogging strategy.

 When done correctly, it can still provide enormous benefits for your website’s SEO.
-Just make sure you’re following guest blogging SEO best practices and avoiding spammy sites.
+Just make sure you’re following guest blogging for SEO best practices and avoiding spammy sites.
 That way you’ll be able to steadily build up your backlink profile from high authority sites, while staying on Google’s good side.